dlowe/nnet/README.markdown

  * interpreting output of "> 0.5" as "probably english" and "< 0.5" as
    "probably french"
  * produced a network with 100% accuracy

+### xor corpora

+The xor-1 corpus consists of two files containing '01' and '10' respectively.

+The xor-0 corpus consists of two files containing '00' and '11' respectively.

+Results:
+ * using these corpora as a training set
+ * accepting nothing less than perfect binary answers
+ * eventually (200,000+ iterations!) produced a network with 100% accuracy

 ## Limitations
 The topology of the network is fixed: 2^16 input neurons, 6 hidden neurons, and